dlehman/wunder/README.md

 Once you've made the home screen button, go back into `wunderlocal.html` and uncomment Lines 17–19 and comment out Line 21, putting the file back into its original state.
 Now when you tap the home screen button, it'll redirect you to a weather info page for your current location.
 You'll probably be asked for permission for the page to access your location.

+## Configuration options ##

+There are several script configuration variables at the bottom of the script:

+    wukey = 'xxxxxxxxxxxxxxxx'

+Set this to your 16-character Wunderground API key

+    units = 'english' # "metric"

+Specify the unit to use for temperature.

 [1]: http://www.wunderground.com/weather/api
 [2]: https://developer.apple.com/library/safari/documentation/AppleApplications/Reference/SafariWebContent/GettingGeographicalLocations/GettingGeographicalLocations.html